aws/karpenter-provider-aws/designs/odcr.md

 - Support associating ODCR to EC2NodeClass
 - Define Karpenter's behavior when interacting launching nodes into Capacity Reservation
 - Define Karpenter's behavior when encountering errors when attempting to launch nodes into Capacity Reservation
+- Define Karpenter's behavior when capacity reservation is changed

 ## Non-Goal
 _We are keeping the scope of this design very targeted so even if these could be things we eventually support, we aren't scoping them into this design_